kgateway-dev/kgateway/docs/content/guides/gloo_federation/demo.md

    NAME           AGE
    simple-route   16m
    ```
-4. Verify that a matching VirtualService for the FederatedVirtualService is in the cluster, similar to how the FederatedUpstream created a matching Upstream.
+4. Verify that a matching VirtualService is created for the FederatedVirtualService in the cluster.

    ```
    kubectl get VirtualService -n gloo-system